corsairmarks/combined_compatibility/mod/README.md

     * Jobs are no longer full-file overwrites!
     * Only the relevant `miner`, `scrap_miner`, `cave_cleaner`, and `turtle_miner` jobs are overridden
     * Integrate additional changes from 3.3 to overridden content
+* 3.0.1 Mark as deprecated - unnecessary in Stellaris 3.4 "Cepheus" and higher

 ## Source Code